elixir-circuits/circuits_gpio/README.md

 ### Can I help maintain gpio?

 Yes!
-If your life has been improved by `gpio` and you want to give back, it would be great to have new energy put into this project.
+If your life has been improved by `ElixirCircuits.GPIO` and you want to give back, it would be great to have new energy put into this project.
 Please email me.